 Any purchases that have been capitalised i.e. purchases made to create capital assets, should be excluded from Purchases.
 Instead, these costs should be reported in Capitalised expenditure including cost of capital assets developed in-house by employees of this business/organisation.

-- Office supplies and equipment purchased for the running of the business;
+- office supplies and equipment purchased for the running of the business;

-- All utility costs associated with the business.
+- all utility costs associated with the business;

-Exclude the following payments from Purchases of materials, electricity, fuels and water:
+Exclude the following payments from purchases:

 - Payments to other businesses for the movement of goods.
 These payments should instead be included in Payments to contractors and other businesses for freight, cartage, delivery and transport services;